AbudiAharon/Mission1/README.md

 ## Installation
 1. Git clone this project.
-2. Config you are configuring in the casc_configs folder.
+2. Config your configuring in the casc_configs folder.
 3. Add plugins as you wish in the plugins.txt file.
 4. Run the project with "docker-compose up" command.
 5. Check your Jenkins in localhost:8080.